alissonsol/Archive/examples/peerkeys/README.md

 Key/value replication across nodes using [etcd](https://etcd.io/).

-Follow the instructions to create resources, build components and deploy the workloads.
-Connect to one of the frontends.
-Endpoints are exposed during the workloads deployment.

-## Search and replace

-Reuse this project by search and replacing placeholders in case-sensitive mode.

-- yrn42peerkeys-tags -> Resource tags.
-Example: yrn42

-Despite the several placeholders enabling reuse in different configurations, it is recommended to replace as many valuables as possible to become identical, easing future maintenance.
-Replace `yrn42peerkeys-tags` first and then use this regular expression to search and replace the others:  `(yrn42peerkeys)[A-Za-z0-9\-]*`

-Before deploying to the cloud environments, seek for `TO-SET` and set the required values.
-See section "Cloud deployment instructions".

-## End to end deployment
+## End-to-end deployment

 Below are the end-to-end steps to deploy the `peerkeys` project to `localhost` (assuming Docker is installed and Kubernetes enabled).
 The execution below is from the `automation` folder.
 You may need to start PowerShell (`pwsh`).

+Before deploying, seek for `TO-SET` in the config files and set the required values.
+See section "Cloud deployment instructions".

 **IMPORTANT**: Before proceeding, read the Connectivity section of the [Frequently Asked Questions](../../docs/faq.md).